aws-samples/amazon-rds-for-sql-server-custom-log-shipping/README.md

 * An AWS account
 * An S3 bucket
 * An RDS for SQL Server instance created in Single-AZ mode
 * The native backup and restore option enabled on the RDS for SQL Server instance using the S3 bucket
-*	An EC2 instance with SQL Server installed and a user database configured
+* An on-prem SQL Server instance with user databases
-*	An Amazon S3 file gateway [created](https://docs.aws.amazon.com/filegateway/latest/files3/create-gateway-file.html) using Amazon EC2 as Platform options
+* An Amazon S3 file gateway [created](https://docs.aws.amazon.com/filegateway/latest/files3/create-gateway-file.html)
 * A file share [created](https://docs.aws.amazon.com/filegateway/latest/files3/CreatingAnSMBFileShare.html) using Server Message Block (SMB) for Access objects using input and authentication method for Guest access
 * On the primary SQL Server instance, the following command is run at the command prompt to store the guest credential in Windows Credential Manager:

 cmdkey /add:GatewayIPAddress /user:DomainName\smbguest /pass:Password